cox-labs/PluginTutorial/README.md

 Besides the plugin in this repository you can check out:

-* [PluginUpperCase](https://github.com/jdrudolph/PluginTutorial) simple plugin to change all strings to upper case.
+* [PluginUpperCase](https://github.com/jdrudolph/PluginUpperCase) is a simple plugin to change all strings to upper case.

 ## Script plugins using PluginInterop